-In late September 2016, Avino began an exploration diamond drilling program between the San Luis Mine, which was last mined in the 1990's, and the ET Mine, which is the area of current production; both areas are part of the Avino Mine.
+In September 2016, Avino began an exploration diamond drilling program between the San Luis Mine, which was last mined in the 1990's, and the ET Mine, which is the area of current production; both areas are part of the Avino Mine.
 The area between the two mines is approximately 300 metres long and 220 metres deep and was recently the subject of a geological review where it was determined that the main Avino vein showed economically viable values, was open at depth and was largely underexplored.
-The program has thus far been comprised of 18 holes totaling 2,955 metres, with positive results from the first 8 holes which were released in December, with the results from the remaining ten holes still pending.
+The 22-hole program, comprising approximately 3,374 metres, was extended from the original 18-hole program to fully evaluate the tonnage and the grade of the new area of the Avino Vein System and was completed in August 2017.
 The drill results support the continuation of the extensive Avino vein system.
 This new area is close to surface and accessible from the existing Avino Mine underground workings.
-Assay results from all drill holes up to and including ET-12-06 have been previously reported (Tetra Tech 2012).